fief-dev/docs/docs/getting-started/clients.md

 OAuth2 protocol defines two types of clients, depending on the context they will be used.

 * **Confidential**: clients where we can guarantee the safety of the **client secret**.
-It's suitable for server-based applications like Python or NodeJS web applications.
+It's suitable for server-based applications like Python or Node.js web applications.
 * **Public**: clients where the **client secret** would be exposed to the end-user.
 It's the case for browser-based JavaScript applications and mobile applications.

 ### Public clients